 Babies at Risk for Infant Brain Bleeds

 Some babies have a higher risk of developing a brain bleed.
-The following babies may be more susceptible to preterm and infant brain bleeds including:
+The following factors may make a baby more susceptible to preterm and infant brain bleeds:

 - Labor and childbirth complications